UNMECE231Fall2021/homework-0/README.md

 ### Windows
 You either can dowload Virtual Box from the section above or activate and use the Linux system for Windows 10.
 You can follow the tutorial [here](https://www.maketecheasier.com/install-linux-subsystem-for-windows10/)

-## Updating and downloading packages for your terminal
-(If you have MacOS skip this step)
+## Updating and downloading packages for your terminal (if you have MacOS skip this step)
 Once you have set up your Linux (not MacOS) system and have your terminal up and running type the following commands:

         sudo apt-get update -y